LUMN ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 18, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lumen Technologies, Inc. (NYSE: LUMN) alleging that the Company violated federal securities laws.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lumen Technologies, Inc. (: LUMN) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all persons or entities who purchased or otherwise acquired Lumen common stock between September 14, 2020, and February 7, 2023, inclusive.